mjsobrep/mjsobrep.github.io/_posts/guides/2015-06-22-modelicaGuide.md

 * Special words to replace "class":
     * `model`: intended for models; cannot be used for connections
-    * `record`: inteneded for data structures; cannot have equations, cannot be used for connections
+    * `record`: intended for data structures; cannot have equations, cannot be used for connections
     * `type`: intended to introduce new types; must extend another type, record, or be an array
     * `connector`: defines connections; no equations
     * `block`: data flow of variables is known; all variables must be declared with "input" or "output" * followed by a type or class; no connections